It’s Easier to go with the flow – “As in life, it’s easier to go with the flow than to fight the river’s current.”

 Those words of wisdom were spoken by Gabe, our whitewater rafting guide, as we were blissfully floating down the Snake River near Jackson Hole, Wyoming.

-Mitzi, DeLaine and I were sitting on the edge of a big rubber raft- paddles in hand – along with a dozen other adventurers.
-The weather was warm – in the mid 80’s.
-The sky was a clear, deep, blue.
+Mitzi, DeLaine, and I were sitting on the edge of a big rubber raft- paddles in hand – along with a dozen other adventurers.
+The weather was warm – in the mid-’80s.
+The sky was clear, deep, and blue.
 The little white clouds looked like cotton balls as they floated by.
 Overhead osprey and eagles soared.
-On the river’s banks scores of fly fisherman were casting their lines onto the water in the hope of catching tonight’s delicious dinner.
+On the river’s banks scores of fly, fishermen were casting their lines onto the water in the hope of catching tonight’s delicious dinner.

 But it was the river that always commanded our attention.